The Essential Steps to Follow When Buying Property in Phuket, Thailand

 As long as the buyers name is on the instruction and the purpose of the instruction is clearly stated as for buying a condominium, this will be accepted by the Land Department.

-So Do You Need to Open a Bank Account in Thailand?
+Do I Need to Open a Bank Account in Thailand if I Buy a Phuket Property?

 The need for opening a bank account really depends on the type of property that you wish to purchase and individual circumstances.

 In many cases, it may not be necessary.
-For example, when you purchase a condominium directly from the developer, the developer may assist with all the paperwork, which includes obtaining the FETF.
+For example, you won’t need an FETF if you buy a leasehold, or when you purchase a condominium directly from the developer, occasionally the developer may assist with all the paperwork, which includes obtaining the FETF.
 As mentioned, this is necessary for registering your condo at the Land Department.

 Some lawyers may also be able to offer this service.
 However, if you decide to use a lawyer for the transfer, they will usually charge you for this.
 Opening an account is not that difficult and Thai Residential representatives can help you with this at no charge.